-Each party agrees (a) to keep all Confidential Information confidential and not to disclose or reveal any Confidential Information to any person other than its directors, officers, employees, agents, consultants and affiliates who need to know the Confidential Information, (b) not to use Confidential Information for any purpose other than in connection with the evaluation of the other party or its Credit Support Provider or a proposed Transaction with or involving the other party and (c) notwithstanding anything herein to the contrary, to use reasonable care to hold and maintain Confidential Information.
+Each party agrees (a) to keep all Confidential Information confidential and not to disclose or reveal any Confidential Information to any person other than its directors, officers, employees, agents, consultants and Affiliates who need to know the Confidential Information, (b) not to use Confidential Information for any purpose other than in connection with the evaluation of the other party or its Credit Support Provider or a proposed Transaction with or involving the other party and (c) notwithstanding anything herein to the contrary, to use reasonable care to hold and maintain Confidential Information.
 For purposes of the previous sentence, the term “reasonable care” shall mean the same standard of care as each party holds and maintains their own proprietary information.
 Notwithstanding anything to the contrary set forth above, either party or any of their affiliates shall be entitled to use the Confidential Information, without any liability to the other party or its Credit Support Provider, to assert, as it deems necessary or appropriate, any defenses available to it or any of its affiliates under state or federal laws.

 Each party’s obligations under this Paragraph with respect to any Marked Information shall terminate upon the first anniversary of the receipt of such Confidential Information and, if the other party in its sole discretion so requests, the recipient of such information will, upon such request, promptly destroy all Confidential Information.
-Each party’s obligations under this Paragraph in respect of all Confidential Information other than Marked Information shall remain in full force and effect for so long as this Agreement shall remain in full force and effect.
+Each party’s obligations under this Paragraph in respect of all Confidential Information other than Marked Information shall remain in full force and effect for so long as this Agreement shall remain in full force and effect, except that in respect of a Transaction or proposed transaction, this provision shall remain in effect for one year after the termination of any Transaction or for one year after the date of any proposed non-consummated transaction.